Hundreds demand justice for Arbery at Georgia rally

 'Justice for Ahmaud is more than just the arrests of his killers,' said John Perry, president of the Brunswick NAACP chapter at the Saturday rally.
 'Justice is saying that we've got to clean up the house of Glynn County.'

-Speakers at the rally demanded the resignation of Jackie Johnson, the district attorney for the Brunswick Judicial Circuit who recused herself from the investigation.
+Speakers at the rally demanded the resignation of Jackie Johnson, the district attorney for the Brunswick Judicial Circuit who recused herself from the investigation, and George Barnhill, the Waycross circuit district attorney who took over the case and declined to press charges.
 Gregory McMichael was an investigator in Johnson's office before retiring last May.
+Both Johnson and Barnhill have denied wrongdoing.

 Organizers of the rally said around 250 vehicles drove more than four hours from Atlanta for the rally, bringing historically black fraternities and sororities, civil rights organizations and black-led gun rights groups, who said if Arbery had armed himself, he might be alive today.